elixtcode/senior-village-connect/README.md

 ## 📌 Project Highlights & Learnings

-- Replaced passive CCTV reliance with proactive entry logging
+- Replace passive CCTV reliance with proactive entry logging
 - Built UI components using shadcn/ui for clean layout
 - Planned for OTP-based logins to remove password barriers
 - Learned how to adapt tech for real local problems